 - Mix all ghugni masala and spread over ghugni

-- Now add chopped coriander leaves, onion, sev/bhujia and green chilies for garnishing
+- Now add chopped coriander leaves, onion, sev/bhujia and green chillies for garnishing

-As said earlier, here brown chickpeas (kala chana) is also used to bring little different but if you want to taste traditional ghugni then avoid brown chickpeas (chana) and follow the same recipe.
+As said earlier, here brown chickpeas (kala chana) is also used to bring little different but if you want to taste traditional ghoogni then avoid brown chickpeas (chana) and follow the same recipe.
+In Bihar, kala chana ghugni is very much popular, people in Bihar love to have this chana ghugni with poori or bread.